Welcome to our Year 5 Class Page

 Our current class novel is:

-We will be using this book to explore classical authors and classic adventure stories.
+We will be using this book to explore historical stories.